communitiesuk/plotly_dashboard_docs/dashboard_publication.md

 ### Key terms
 SERVICE_NAME = Unique identifier for the bucket.

+SPACE_NAME = A unique identifier for a space.

 APP_NAME = The application set up within GovUK PaaS.

+ORGANISATION = A unique identifier for your organisation within Gov UK PaaS.

 SERVICE_KEY = Unique identifier for external access credentials.

-SERVICE_INSTANCE = A unique name for a service.
+SERVICE_INSTANCE = A unique identifier for a service.

 ROUTE_SERVICE_URL = The url of the route service endpoint.
 An example of this is ```https://my-basic-auth-service-app.london.cloudapps.digital```